-A building or land shall be used only for the following purposes principal uses and structures, in all cases subject to site plan review by the Planning Commission, or where applicable the Planning Director.
+A building or land shall be used only for the following purposes, in all cases subject to site plan review by the Planning Commission, or where applicable the Planning Director.
 Detailed limitations and standards for these uses may be found in Article III, Section 1.